toasted-time-traveller/toasted-time-traveller/README.md

 # 👋 Hi, I’m @toasted-time-traveller

 ## 👀 I’m deeply immersed in:
-- **Cybersecurity** with a focus on **network and application security**, where I explore vulnerabilities and exploit methodologies to strengthen defenses against potential threats.
+- **Cybersecurity** with a focus on **network and application security**, where I explore vulnerabilities and exploit methodologies.
+Cyber security is a field that captivates me deeply, combining technical challenges with the ever-evolving landscape of threats (and defenses).
+I focus on network and application security, constantly studying malware and reverse engineering techniques to understand vulnerabilities and how to protect against them.
+I am particularly fascinated by the intricacies of developing exploits and investigating zero-day vulnerabilities.
+Participating in bug bounty programs has allowed me to sharpen my skills while contributing to the security of applications and systems.
+I thrive on the challenge of identifying weaknesses and finding innovative solutions to enhance security measures.
 - Engaging in **malware analysis and reverse engineering**, reversing malicious software to understand its mechanics and develop countermeasures, employing tools like Ghidra and IDA Pro etc.
 - The dynamic world of **cryptocurrencies**, where I am fascinated by the underlying **cryptography** and mathematics, exploring how these elements contribute to security, transaction integrity, and the decentralized nature of blockchain technology.
 - **Developing exploits** and investigating **zero-day vulnerabilities**, constantly seeking out new security flaws to understand their implications and mitigate associated risks.